AndreaMovilla/Quality-Assurance/README.md

 # Quality-Assurance

----

 — - - https://github.com/AndreaMovilla/Quality-Assurance - - -

-> A package containing tools for automatic quantification analysis of PET images.
+> A package containing tools for automatic quantification analysis of NRRD PET images.

->
+Quality_Assurance.py performs an analysis of the quality of PET images compared to a reference image.
+The quality can be assessed in terms of volume accuracy, activity concentration accuracy and spatial resolution.
+This docuement gives a quick overview of the structure of the package.
+A detailed explanation of the quality metrics, requirements and instruction can be found in the "Aditional Documentation" file.

 ---

 REFERENCES: